 For almost 20 years, Botox® has been a go-to in cosmetic circles to combat the appearance of wrinkles around your eyes and on your forehead.
 If you go back another dozen years, however, you’d find that Botox was initially introduced to treat eye muscle disorders.
-At KLM Eye MDs, Dr. Elena Geller and her team administer Botox for both cosmetic and medical reasons.
-To learn more about both applications of Botox, call their Brooklyn, New York office or book an appointment online today.
+At KLM Eye MDs, the team administers Botox for both cosmetic and medical reasons.
+To learn more about both applications of Botox, call their Midwood of Brooklyn, New York office or book an appointment online today.

 Botox contains botulinum toxin type A, which temporarily paralyzes the muscles around your eyes and forehead.
-Dr. Geller injects Botox directly into the muscles that require treatment, and it acts locally to prevent the muscle from contracting.
+The doctor injects Botox directly into the muscles that require treatment, and it acts locally to prevent the muscle from contracting.
 The effects of Botox last several months and can lessen wrinkles around your eyes and forehead.

 This condition causes your eyes to blink uncontrollably.
 Blepharospasm can arise on its own, or it can be a result of dry eye or eye irritation.

 This condition causes one side of your face to spasm involuntarily.
 Hemifacial spasm is caused by an overactive facial nerve, which is controlled by your brainstem.
 A certain workup is initially required to look for an underlying cause of this disorder, but Botox can temporarily prevent the muscles from spasming and contorting your face.